 Unfair contract term protections for small businesses

-This information sheet gives guidance on how the law deals with unfair terms in small business contracts for financial products and services.
-It describes the protections that are available for small businesses and ASIC's expectations of all businesses.
+This information sheet (INFO 211) explains how the law deals with unfair terms in small business contracts for financial products and services.
+It describes the protections that are available for small businesses and answers the following questions:

 - What is a small business contract?